ItsAptitude/198-Protector-V4/README.md

 ## Tutorial:
-1. Download the file.
+1. Download the file
-2. Extract it somewhere on your PC.
+2. Extract it somewhere on your PC
-3. Run ConfuserEX.exe, this is the only file required as everything is packed into one executable.
+3. Run ConfuserEX.exe, this is the only file required as everything is packed into one executable
-4. Have fun.
+4. Have fun

 ## Disclaimer: